-Find a welcoming accommodation from $84 per night by searching among the 1,123 options on offer in Bright.
+Find a welcoming accommodation from $117 per night by searching among the 15 options on offer in Bright.
 HomeToGo instantaneously highlights top offers by comparing all available holiday lettings.

-Recommended holiday lettings in Bright
+Recommended holiday rentals in Bright

 Popular holiday rental amenities in Bright

-The weather Bright
+The weather in Bright

 Visit the old tobacco country and explore the renowned wineries of Gapsted, Michelini, Butter Factory, Porepunkah, Rosewhite and Eaglerange Estate.
 Discover the rich Italian heritage of Myrtleford and its age-old tradition of salami-making while you taste its cool climate wines.
 The region is also home to several award-winning breweries.
 Experience craft brewing techniques and taste the results on a brewery tour which is usually combined with fine dining and live music.

 Treat yourself to a bean to bar experience of Australian craft chocolate at the famous Bright Chocolate company.
 Visit the local farmers market in the heart of Great Alpine Valley selling everything from fresh trout, meat, nuts, fruits and vegetables to pasta, gourmet olive oil and freshly baked breads.
 They are the perfect place to buy wine and beer or locally made cheese.
-Shop for these fresh local ingredients to create some wonderful delicacies back in the kitchen of your holiday cottage.
+Shop for these fresh local ingredients to create some wonderful delicacies back in the kitchen of your holiday accommodation.

 The old-fashioned guesthouses and historic buildings make strolling through Bright like a walk back in history.
-Especially significant are an old timber house on 90 Gavan Street dating from 1850s, now housing Gallery 90, and A.J Lock’s shop which was built in the 1860s.
-Take a tour of the 19th century Park Street courthouse and don’t miss the log lock-up just beside it, which dates back to the 1870s.
+Especially significant are an old timber house on 90 Gavan Street dating from 1850s, now housing Gallery 90, and A.J Lock’s shop, which was built in the 1860s.
+Take a tour of the 19th century Park Street courthouse, and don’t miss the log lock-up just beside it, which dates back to the 1870s.

 The Anglican Church on Church Street was built in 1870 and is another precious heritage building in Bright.
 Other notable historic churches are the old Methodist building in Ireland Street which dates from 1884 and the Presbyterian church on Park Street which was built in 1880 and now houses the St Andrews Gallery.